Upcoming

 Nepantla: Magia Ancestral

-Embarking on a new artistic journey, we are excited to present a duet collaboration with Atlanta-based artist Julio Medina.
-We explore a metaphysical world together, drawing from Mexico’s tradition and popular culture.
-We deconstruct the archetypal figures of healer, witch, and shapeshifter, unveiling memories rooted in our shared experiences as artists of Mexican background living in the diaspora.
+Embarking on a new artistic journey, we are thrilled to present a duet collaboration with Atlanta-based artist Julio Medina.
+Together, we delve into a metaphysical world, deconstructing the archetypal figures of the Shaman, witch, shapeshifter, and the mythical figure of the Jaguar.

-Nepantla is a liminal space, a Nahuatl word that means “ni de aqui ni de alla,” or “nor here, nor there.”
-Between and across borderlands, an already mutable identity keeps shapeshifting; however, from the foldings of our skin, like whispers, the voices of our “abuelas” come forward, reminding us who we are.
+Nepantla is a liminal space, a Nahuatl word that means “ni de aqui ni de alla,” or “nor from here, nor from there.”
+Yet, in this in-between, if we sit quietly, the comforting whispers of our “abuelas” emerge from the depths of our being, reminding us who we are.

 “This duet shifts the atmosphere and reminds us of the power that stems from dancers who are grounded, not just in technique, but in the art of dance.”